Pet CVs for renting: how to get a landlord to accept your pet (2026)

 • Habits: Some information on your pet’s habits, like their energy level, favourite toys and preferred exercise, can help build a connection with your landlord and bring life to your CV.

-• Insurance details: While it’s not a legal requirement to have insurance while renting, it can help build your profile as a responsible pet parent.
+• Insurance details: While it’s not a legal requirement to have insurance, like liability or renters insurance, while renting, it can help build your profile as a responsible pet parent.

 Cheat sheet: what to include for cats and dogs